Firebase Extensions help you reduce time spent on development, maintenance, and growth of your app.

 Browse official Firebase extensions

-Browse official Firebase extensions from the following sources:
+Browse official Firebase extensions in the Extensions Marketplace.

 View the source code of an extension

-To find a link to the source code for one the official Firebase extensions, click Learn more on the extension's card on the Firebase Extensions product page or in the Firebase console.
+To find a link to the source code for one the official Firebase extensions, click Learn more on the extension's card in the Extensions Marketplace.

 Contents of an extension's source code